hoyathali/ParrotTransformation/README.md

 ## Overview

 ParrotTransformation is a project focused on replacing a general grayscale transformation function with a neural network for accelerated image processing.
-The neural network approximates the results of the original function, mimicking its behavior and enhancing performance through hardware accelerators.
+The neural network approximates the results of the original function, mimicking its behaviour and enhancing performance through hardware accelerators.

+NNvsRegularFunction.png

 ## Table of Contents